Breaking your key off into a lock can be a panic-inducing moment, especially when it is your own front door.

 8. Hack Saw and Jigsaw Blades

 This next one may have you skeptical, but believe it or not, you can remove a broken key from a lock using a hacksaw or jigsaw blade.
-Most people will have dozens of these things sitting around their garage and toolboxes.
+Most people will have dozens of these things sitting around their garages and toolboxes.
 And if you don't, you can buy them just about anywhere.

 To make the hacksaw key extractor, cut off one side so that the barbs are at the tip of the blade.
 Additionally, If the blade is too tall for the keyway, cut off a bottom section so that it can fit.